krzysztof-ciszewski/go-blog/README.md

 GET /auth/github/callback
 ```

-**Response:** Redirects to client URL after successful authentication
+**Response:** Redirects to `CLIENT_URL` after successful authentication

+**Note:**
-**Note:** This endpoint automatically creates a user account if one doesn't exist.
-User creation is processed asynchronously via RabbitMQ using `CreateUserCommand`.
+- This endpoint automatically creates a user account if one doesn't exist
+- User creation is processed asynchronously via RabbitMQ using `CreateUserCommand`
+- A session is created and stored in a cookie

 #### Logout